-The Company's current accounts receivable balances mainly consist of trade receivables from the Company's share of oil and gas revenue, transportation and storage fees generated under the ERDPSA, receivables from affiliates as result of the funding of administrative expenses and costs in connection with the ERDPSA operations, and management fees for administrative and technical support provided to an entity the Company has an equity interest.
-The Company historically has not experienced any collection issues with its accounts receivable and all of the balances due are considered by management to be collectable at December 31, 2013.
-See Note 5 - Related Party Transactions (Receivables from related party).
+The Company's current accounts receivable and short term loans receivable balances mainly consist of receivables from related parties as result of the funding of administrative expenses and costs in connection with Bahar Energy operations under the ERDPSA.
+The Company historically has not experienced any collection issues with its accounts receivable and all of the balances due are considered by management to be collectable at December 31, 2015.
+See Note 5 - Related Party Transactions, Note 6 - Short Term Loans Receivable Related Party and Note 22 - Subsequent Events.